gbmhunter/MUnitTest/README.rst

 ========= ========== ===================================================================================================
 Version   Date       Comment
 ========= ========== ===================================================================================================
-v1.4.2.0  2014-09-14 Removed semi-colons from the end of the CHECK() and CHECK_EQUAL() macros, which forces you to provide them when you use the macro, and prevents errors when using inside if statements, closes #19. v1.4.1.0  2014-09-13 Number of tests that have passed/failed is now reported correctly, closes #16.
+v1.5.0.0  2014-09-16 Added MTEST_GROUP() macro so that you can group a bunch of unit tests together, added associated unit tests to 'test/GroupTests.cpp', closes #20. v1.4.2.0  2014-09-14 Removed semi-colons from the end of the CHECK() and CHECK_EQUAL() macros, which forces you to provide them when you use the macro, and prevents errors when using inside if statements, closes #19. v1.4.1.0  2014-09-13 Number of tests that have passed/failed is now reported correctly, closes #16.
 Added CHECK_EQUAL() overload for two const char * data types, closes #18. v1.4.0.0  2014-09-10 TestRegister::RunAllTests() now returns 0 if successful, else 1, closes #9.
 Renamed module from 'MUnitTestCpp' to 'MUnitTest', updated README and Makefile accordingly.